 - Before beginning the application, please review the Guidelines and Requirements for eligibility and information required to be included in the application.

-- Employers are required to read the enclosed PDF Terms and Conditions prior to submission of their application for funding.
+- Employers are required to read the enclosed Terms and Conditions prior to submission of their application for funding.

 - Employers must complete and submit an Online Application in LaMPSS.

 - A Job/Position Description Form must be attached to the application in LaMPSS.